Where to go in Kuala Lumpur for a good cup of joe

 6. Transparent Coffee

 Located in Bangsar, Transparent Coffee – which transforms into Coley Cocktail Bar at night – is one of the newer players on the scene, but has quickly developed a following for its excellent brews made with beans that owner Joey Mah sources directly from producers.
-Make your way through the lush plant-framed entrance, grab a seat in the cosy interior and order yourself a filter brew of whatever single-origin variety they’re serving that day.
+Make your way through the lush plant-framed entrance and order yourself a filter brew of whatever single-origin variety they’re serving that day.

 Pulp, the Malaysian flagship outlet of Singaporean coffee roaster PPP (formerly known as Papa Palheta) can be found at creative space Art Printing Works in Bangsar.
 It’s a spacious café, roastery, showroom and workshop space rolled into one – heaven on earth for coffee geeks – and where quality shots using in-house roasted beans are pulled using a Synesso espresso machine.
 We recommend trying a refreshing and light cascara cold brew or decadent iced mint chocolate.

 Open daily from 8am to 8pm for takeout and delivery.

 Some of the images featured in this article were taken pre-pandemic.

 Do check each establishment’s official websites for opening hours and requirements before visiting.
 Please adhere to the new standard operating procedures (SOPs) while dining in.